DanielZamb/crud-for-sheets/README.md

 - **📜 History Tracking**: Automatically track deletions with history tables.
 - **🔍 Sorting & Pagination**: Easily sort and paginate your data for better management.
 - **✅ Type Validation**: Ensure data integrity with type checking (`number`, `string`, `boolean`, `date`).
+- **📦 **New** Concurrency Locks**: Prevent race conditions with built-in locking mechanisms for writes and reads.
+- **🔗 **New** Many-to-Many Relationship Support**: Handle complex data relationships using junction tables.
+- **⚡️ Caching**: Improve performance with built-in caching mechanisms.
 - **🎨 Customizable Color Schemes**: Beautify your sheets with predefined color themes.
-- **⚡️ Caching**: Improve performance with built-in caching mechanisms.
+- **🗃 **New** Bulk Reading**: Fetch multiple records by ID in a single call.

+## 🎉 What's New in v1.0.0

+1. **Concurrency Locks**
+  - **Locking for Create/Update/Delete** operations to prevent concurrent writes on the same record.
+  - New methods:
+    - `releaseLocks()`: Frees all active locks held by this instance.
+  - Automatically applied in `create`, `update`, and `remove`.

+2. **Many-to-Many Relationship Support**
+  - Easily create and manage **junction tables**.
+  - New methods:
+    - `createManyToManyTableConfig(config)`: Generates a ready-to-use table config for a junction (relation) table.
+    - `createJunctionRecord(junctionTableName, data, keyOrder)`: Creates a new entry in the junction table.
+    - `getJunctionRecords(junctionTableName, sourceTableName, targetTableName, sourceId, options)`: Returns related records from a junction.
+    - `updateJunctionRecord(junctionTableName, id, data, keyOrder)`: Updates an existing record in the junction table.

+3. **Cascade Deletion**
+  - `removeWithCascade(tableName, historyTableName, id)`: Removes a parent record and automatically deletes or archives the related records from associated junction tables.

+4. **Bulk Read**
+  - `readIdList(tableName, ids)`: Allows you to read multiple records by their IDs in a single call.

+5. **Integrity Checks**
+  - `checkTableIntegrity(junctionTableName, junctionHistoryTableName)`: Scans a junction table for invalid foreign key references and moves them to history if the parent records no longer exist.

+6. **Enhanced Logging & Debug**
+  - Variants such as `createWithLogs()` and `updateWithLogs()` provide verbose logging to aid in debugging.

+---

 ## 📦 Installation

-**Copy the class found in CrudForSheets.js** *( i have yet to find out how to share a library publicly, when i do follow the steps bellow)*
+**Copy the class found in CrudForSheets.js**

+*( i have yet to find out how to share a library publicly, when i do follow the steps bellow)*

 ------------------------------------------------------------------------------------------------------------------------------------------
 1. **Open Google Apps Script Editor**: